Joanrt99/intro-ml-V/README.md

-# intro-ml-V
+# Introduction to Data Science using Pythond

-A repo where I'm storing projects from my Data course.
+A repo where I'm storing projects from my Data science course.